hawkinsw/CS5138/syllabus.md

 Your success in this course is my highest priority.
 I will present the material the best way that I can but I realize that not everyone learns the same way.
 If you are having trouble with anything in this course, please contact me.
 You can reach me in my office or via email/cell phone (all contact information is given above).

 Further, I understand that there are reasons why materials I present and distribute may be inaccessible for certain people.
 I have tried as hard as possible to make each presentation, document, handout, etc. as accessible as possible but if there is anything I can do to help you use the materials, please let me know.

+As a professor at UC I am part of a group of people who are committed to creating and fostering a positive learning and working environment based on open communication, mutual respect, and inclusion.
+If there are aspects of the design, instruction, and/or experiences within this course that result in barriers to your inclusion, participation, or the accurate assessment of your achievement, please feel free to contact me.

 ### Class Cancellation
 In the event that I have to cancel class, I will post an announcement to the course page on Canvas.

 ### Diversity, Equity and Inclusion
 Every person who steps foot in this classroom should feel comfortable being their authentic self.
 Any behavior that threatens that will not be tolerated.

+To do our best work, we all need to be appropriately caffeinated.
+To make sure that is the case, if you are the first person to mention that you have read this sentence, I will deliver to you a Starbucks gift card.
+Seriously.

 I am committed to the fundamental principles of academic freedom and human dignity.
 Diversity in all forms is something I welcome, foster, and prize.
 I believe that honest attempts to understand the perspectives of others facilitates learning, and as a class we will strive to achieve this goal at all times.
 I strongly disavow discrimination -- including harassment -- on the basis of race, national or ethnic origin, religion, sex or gender identity, disability, age, sexual orientation, or veteran status.
 I expect that each of us will hold one another accountable for maintaining these ideals.